 If you make it through this meat grinder of an industry with over 2400hrs of experience, you will qualify for a "full Private Investigator license."
 Some jurisdictions allow you to skip over needing to obtain 2400hrs of Private Investigator experience if you have a degree in a criminal justice type field.
 So, you get your 2400hrs of PI experience and or a relevant degree and you can get your full Private Investigator license.
 This basically means you can open your own PI agency.
-Hopefully, when you are hiring new Private Investigators, you will appreciate the importance of proper PI education.
+Hopefully, when you are hiring new Private Investigators, you will appreciate the importance of proper Private Eye education.

 Example: Private Investigator License Requirements